Sony Ericsson W800

-The W800 Walkman, released in 2005 (1 August 2005 in the UK), was the first Sony Ericsson phone to use the Walkman brand.
+The Sony Ericsson W800 is a music-oriented mobile phone announced on 1 March 2005, the first from Sony Ericsson to use the Walkman brand.
 The phone features Bluetooth v1.2 (with full Bluetooth 2.0 compliance), Infrared and USB connectivity.

 Description

 The W800 is very similar to the Sony Ericsson K750 but differs with regards to its media playback software and its cosmetic design changes.
 The major differences to the K750 are the included 512 MB Memory Stick PRO Duo, the introduction of the Flight mode function where all radio signals are switched off, and the stereo portable handsfree headset Sony Ericsson HPM-70, which features a 3.5 mm headphone jack, allowing the included headphones to be swapped for any other pair of headphones which has a 3.5 mm headphone jack.

 The Motorola ROKR E1 iTunes-enabled mobile phone, its successor the Motorola ROKR E2, the Nokia N91, the Nokia 3250, and the Samsung SGH-i300 and its successor the Samsung SGH-i310 are its main competitors.
 The Sony Ericsson W800 was replaced by the Sony Ericsson W700 in April 2006 replacing the size of the memory stick with a 256 MB and eliminating the camera's autofocus function thus reducing the cost of the handset.
 Also, it is available in a different case colour option called Titanium Gold, in addition to the W800's Smooth White (burnt orange and cream).

 The W810 proceeded after the W800.
 The Sony Ericsson W700 comes included with a 256 MB Memory Stick Pro Duo instead of 512 MB.

 The W800 officially supports external memory capacity of only 2 GB, while its successor the W810 supports 4 GB.
 The key feature of this cellphone is the 2-megapixel camera with autofocus, video recording function, and flash.
 The phone is also MP3 and AAC compatible and has up to 30 hours playback time in Music mode.
 The standby and talktime the battery can support is 400 hours and 9 hours respectively.